 A commercial kitchen project has a lot of moving parts - equipment lead times, MEP coordination, health department sign-offs, and a dozen subcontractors all working toward a single opening date.
 When something falls through the cracks, the first question everyone asks is: whose job was that?

-At Rapids Contract, we've been through enough projects to know that most problems don't come from bad intentions - they come from unclear ownership.
+At Rapids, we've been through enough projects to know that most problems don't come from bad intentions - they come from unclear ownership.
 So we put together a responsibility matrix we hand to every project team at kickoff.
 This post walks through the logic behind it.

 The Four Roles And Why Each One Exists